 In Toronto, child care options for ages 1-3 are scarce.
 So scarce, that as more young families are choosing to raise their kids downtown, the waitlist could be up to 2+ years for reputable daycares and private schools!

 It’s so bad that for new parents living in The 6ix, we can only partially blame sleepless nights on a crying baby.
-I swear the other contributor is due to this BROKEN SYSTEM where there is a high premium and long wait for EVERYTHING that involves children.
+The other contributor is due to this BROKEN SYSTEM where there is a high premium and looooong wait for EVERYTHING that involves children.

 I made some bold and heart palpitating changes in 2018.
 Traveling for most of the year and worldschooling CJ then making a giant move from Toronto to the SF Bay Area.